graphic links to Magforum.com home page

 DMG profile

 In December 2006, Factory Media was formed as a holding company for the merger of three specialist sports publishers: Action Sports Media, Permanent Publishing and 4130 Publishing.
-The merger brought together 12 UK titles,13 international editions and 13 websites.
-The titles under the Factory Media umbrella are:
+In 2017, Factory Media was bought by Square Up Media, but it went into liquidation a year later.
+The 2006 merger had brought together 12 UK titles,13 international editions and 13 websites, including:

 • Dig BMX (4130)